New limits on Anomalous Spin-Spin Interactions

 To convert the measured value of $b^y_n-b^y_e$ to limits on spin-spin interactions we express the energy shift due to the anomalous potentials for neutrons, protons and electrons as $V_n f_n +V_p f_p -V_e =\mu_{^{21}Ne}b^n_{y}- \mu_B\b^{e}_{y}$, where $f_n=0.58$ and $f_p=0.04$ are the fraction of neutron and proton spin polarization in $^{21}$Ne~\cite{brown2017nuclear}.
 The interactions given by Eq. (\ref{eq:boson-1},\ref{eq:boson-0}) are integrated over the distribution of the polarized spins in the SmCo$_5$ magnets and the soft-iron flux return.

 The limits on the pseudoscalar and axial coupling constants are summarized in Table \ref{tab:limits} and Figs. \ref{fig:limitsv3}, \ref{fig:limitsv2}.
 Only one prior experiment has constrained directly the $g^{n}_{p}g^{e}_p$ combination \cite{wineland1991search}.
 More stringent limits can be obtained by combining the limit on $(g^{e}_p)^2$ from \cite{terrano2015short} and the limit on $(g^{n}_p)^2$ from \cite{vasilakis2009limits}.
-If the pseudoscalar particle is coupled to fermions through a Yukawa interaction (as opposed to the derivative coupling typical for axions), then one can also obtain a limit on $(g^{n}_p)^2$ and $(g^{p}_p)^2$ from two-particle exchange using equivalence principle experiments \cite{Krauss}.
-Several additional limits can be set on combinations of coupling parameters for paraphoton and $Z'$ boson using the expressions for $V^{en}_3$ derived in \cite{dobrescu2006spin}.
-For completeness, we also present the limits on $g^{p}_{p}g^{e}_p$ using a recent nuclear structure calculation of the small proton spin polarization in $^{21}$Ne \cite{brown2017nuclear}.
+If the pseudoscalar particle is coupled to fermions through a Yukawa interaction (as opposed to the derivative coupling typical for axions), one can also obtain a limit on $(g^{n}_p)^2$ from two-particle exchange using equivalence principle experiments \cite{Krauss}.
+Several additional limits can be set on combinations of coupling parameters for paraphoton and $Z'$ boson from the expressions for $V^{en}_3$ derived in \cite{dobrescu2006spin}.
+We also set limits on the product of axial couplings $g^{n}_{A}g^{e}_A$ for a vector boson exchange, improving on previous direct \cite{hunter2013using} and indirect limits \cite{heckel2013limits,vasilakis2009limits} for a particle with Yukawa range of $1 $ cm to $10^6$ cm.
+Several additional constraints on the order of $10^{-10}-10^{-18} $ exist for $(g_{A})^2/\hbar c$ that extend to much shorter length scales \cite{ledbetter2013constraints,kotler2015constraints,ficek2018}.